tolauwae/phd-thesis/src/oop/oop.typ

 // ecoop paper introduction

-Unfortunately in out-of-place debugging, since the entire debugging session is moved to the local machine, the scheduling of the callbacks happens on the local server, while subscribing callbacks on MQTT topics, and receiving the messages happens on the client.
+Unfortunately in out-of-place debugging, since the entire debugging session is moved to the local machine, the scheduling of the callbacks happens on the local client, while subscribing callbacks on MQTT topics, and receiving the messages happens on the server.
-This presents two types of state desynchronization from the perspective of the server, _synchronous_ and _asynchronous_.
+This presents two types of state desynchronization from the perspective of the client, _synchronous_ and _asynchronous_.

 ==== State Desynchronization between two Devices

-Synchronous state desynchronization can occur whenever the server instructs the client to execute a piece of code.
+Harmful synchronous state desynchronization can occur whenever the client instructs the server to execute a piece of code.
-This code can potentially change the memory state on the client leading to state desynchronization.
+This code can potentially change the memory state on the server leading to state desynchronization.
 This is especially problematic when these state changes are needed for the program to continue running.
 In such cases, the server will use outdated values from memory instead of the updated values from the client.